stefan-hoeck/idris2-tutorial/src/Tutorial/Prim.md

 fromString s = MkAscii s prf
 ```

-With this, we can us (valid) string literals for coming up with
+With this, we can use (valid) string literals for coming up with
 values of type `Ascii` directly:

 ```idris